ditkrg/mongodb-backup/README.md

   "resource": { "anyResource": true }
 }
 ```

-You can create this user by running the following commands in the MongoDB shell:
+use can create the role by running the following commands in the MongoDB shell:

 ```bash
 use admin